xeno14/GPIOVisualizer/README.md

 GPIOVisualizer
 ==============

-Visualize GPIO state with matplotlib
+Visualize GPIO state with PyQt

 ![image](https://raw.githubusercontent.com/wiki/xeno1991/GPIOVisualizer/image/image.png)

 Each color indicates:

 - Red: high
-- Blue: low
+- Dark gray: low
 - Gray: not a GPIO

+## Dependency

+- PyQt4

 ## Usage

-Place `RPi` into your working directory.
+1. Place `RPi` into your working directory.
+1. run `Visualizer/main.py`
+1. open your python file and it will start automatically

 ## ATTENTION

 - When you run on Raspberry Pi, RPi directory in this repository should be removed.

-# TODO

-- file(python) selection
-- console window
-  - stdout
-  - stderr

 ## License

-MIT
+GPL